Frequently Asked Questions (FAQ)

 In exceptional circumstances, we might also consider a case from an appropriate organisation seeking to make specialised types of grants (starter packs for young homeless people, for example) or from organisations who specialise in addressing the needs of specific disadvantaged communities.
 Organisations can also seek a Small or Main Grant to support an individual child or young person with specific needs to access their activities or services.
 Read our A to Z Guidance under the section ‘Individual Children’ for more detail.

 We accept applications all year round, but have a number of deadline and award dates throughout the year.
 You can find these dates in our Should I Apply Section for Main Grants, or our Should I Apply section for Small Grants.
-The time of the deadline is always midnight.
+The deadline is always midnight on the dates listed.

 Plan your project carefully.
 Look at our Planning Your Project page before you complete your application.
 Poor planning is a common reason why applications are not successful.